Maritime Museum marks 100th anniversary of the ‘Unknown Titanic of the West Coast’ - BC Local News

 All rescue vessels were eventually forced to retreat back to the shoreline, leaving Sophia defenceless and alone in the blinding snowstorm.

 Between 5:30 and 6 p.m. on Oct.
 25, Sophia sank, taking all passengers and crew with her.
-There were no survivors save for a lone dog that swam to a nearby island.
+There were no survivors except for a lone dog that swam to a nearby island.

 An estimated 367 passengers and crew perished, including many political and business leaders and 10 per cent of Dawson City’s population.